Annual growth cycle of grapevines: Flowering

 Most cultivated Vitis vinifera grape vines are hermaphroditic, with both male stamens and female ovaries, while many wild grapes are either male, producing pollen but no fruit, or female, producing fruit only if a pollinator is nearby.
 Hermaphroditic vines are preferred for cultivation because each vine is more likely to self-pollinate and produce fruit.

 At the beginning of the flowering process the only part that is visible is the fused cap of petals known as the calyptra.
 Shortly after the calyptra is shed, liberating the pollen from the anthers of the stamen.
 Wind and insects generally play only a small role in aiding pollination, with the process being mostly self-contained within the vine.
 But cross-pollination between vines of different varieties is possible: Cabernet Sauvignon is a cross of Cabernet Franc and Sauvignon blanc; Petite Sirah is a cross of Syrah and Peloursin.
 During the process of fertilization, the pollen fertilizes the ovary which produces seeds as the flower begins the transformation into a grape berry, encapsulating the seed.
 Detrimental weather (cold, wind & rain) can severely affect the flowering process, causing many flowers not to be fertilized and produce a group.
-It is during this time when the buds that will become next years crops begin to form.
+It is during this time that the buds that will become next year's crops begin to form.

 Fruit set

 The stage of fruit set follows flowering almost immediately, when the fertilized flower begins to develop a seed and grape berry to protect the seed.
 In the Northern Hemisphere, this normally takes place in May and in the Southern Hemisphere in November.
 This stage is very critical for wine production since it determines the potential crop yield.
 Not every flower on the vine gets fertilized, with the unfertilized flowers eventually falling off the vine.
 The percentage of fertilized flowers averages around 30 but can get as high as 60 or be much lower.
-Climate and the health of the vine play an important role with low humidity, high temperatures and water stress having the potential of severely reducing the amount flowers that get fertilized.
+Climate and the health of the vine play an important role with low humidity, high temperatures and water stress having the potential of severely reducing the percentage of flowers that get fertilized.
 Coulure occurs when there is an imbalance of carbohydrate levels in the vine tissues and some berries fail to set or simply fall off the bunch.
 Varieties like Grenache and Malbec are prone to this abnormal fruit set.
 Millerandage occurs when some fertilized flowers do not form seeds but only small berry clusters.
 Grape berry size depends on the number of seeds so berries with no seeds will be significantly smaller than berries containing seeds.
 On one cluster there may be berries of various sizes which can create problems during winemaking due to the varying "skin to pulp" ratio among the grapes.
 This can be caused by vine disease, such as fanleaf, or by a boron deficiency in the vine.
 Gewürztraminer and the Chardonnay clones IA and Mendoza are both prone to millerandage.